-The University complies with the requirements of both the Federal Educational Rights and Privacy Act (FERPA), 34CFR Part 99, and the Maryland Public Information Act, State Government Article 10-162.
+The University complies with the requirements of the Federal Educational Rights and Privacy Act (FERPA), 34CFR Part 99, and of the Maryland Public Information Act, State Government Article 10-162.
 In compliance with these acts, the University will only release without a student's signature that information that is so designated as directory information.
-Directory information is defined as the student's name, hometown, major field of study, participation in officially recognized activities and sports, dates of attendance, degrees and awards received, the most recent previous educational institution attended and other similar information.
+Directory information is defined as the student's name, hometown, major field of study, participation in officially recognized activities and sports, dates of attendance, degrees and awards received, and the most recent previous educational institution attended.

 The Maryland Public Information Act requires the University to provide directories of its students upon request.
-Consequently, directories may be released to commercial enterprises, such as credit card companies.
-Students who do not wish to have directory information released are required to submit that request by filing a Request to Withhold Directory Information form in the Office of Records and Registration prior to the start of each semester.
+Students who do not wish to have directory information released are required to submit that request by filing a Request to Withhold Directory Information form in the Office of the University Registrar prior to the start of each semester.

 FERPA provides students with the opportunity to review information contained in their educational records.
-Offices where students' educational records are kept include the Office of Records and Registration and, in some cases as applicable, the Office of Financial Aid (including veterans affairs), the Offices of Admission, the Office of Law Admissions and the offices of the academic deans.
+Offices where students' educational records are kept include the Office of the University Registrar and, in some cases as applicable, the Office of Financial Aid (including veterans affairs), the Offices of Admission, the Office of Law Admissions and the offices of the academic deans.
 Students who wish to review their records may do so by making an appointment with the appropriate head of the office housing that record.